julianlk522/FITM/README.md

         (forces correct args order when calling funcs with, e.g., login_name and link_id or login_name and user_id)
     -use net/url Parse() etc.
-    -Move backend validation to /model unless using additional controller logic, e.g., JWT
+    -Move backend validation to /model unless using additional controller logic, e.g., JWT -helpers for new user / new tag / etc.
 ## To-Maybe-Dos

 -Better way to visualize how Global Cats are determined